pauliopolis/kickstart/README.md

 # kickstart
 The purpose of this kickstart configuration file is the creation of a minimal Red Hat 8.6 build for use by Packer.
-My environment doesn't allow for the self-hosted Packer solution, nor is there an available web server.
-The customisation of the RHEL build is standard and includes both the ks.cfg and a modified isolinux.cfg
+My environment doesn't allow for the self-hosted Packer solution, nor is there an available web server so here we first create a slightly customised ISO containing both the ks.cfg and a modified isolinux.cfg

 # Environment
 * Windows 10 Home Edition